signum-network/public-resources/README.md

 You will need to create a PR in order to add the third party app.

 - Go to `third-party-apps.json` file
-- Copy the following template and change it according to your pool data
+- Copy the following template and change it according to your website data

 **Template**